yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## If - shart (for conditional situations )
 ## Incase - an action is taken to prepare for a possible event (for precautions )

+## For Doubt / Uncertanity scenarios always use Conjunction of doubt WHETHER